Classic Patty Melt Casserole Recipe

-Normally I am the kind of mom who never really makes the same thing twice.
-There might be versions of the same recipe but I am always changing things up and recipes are constantly evolving.
-Casseroles are a dinner staple at my house because they can be made quick, you can get other things done while they are baking and I think they taste just as fabulous the next day.
-This Classic Patty Melt Casserole is one recipe that I have made again and again.
+Either way, this Patty Melt Casserole is the bomb!
+Casseroles are a dinner staple at my house {especially this Chili Tater Tot Casserole} because they can be made quick, you can get other things done while they are baking and I think they taste just as fabulous the next day.

 Classic Patty Melt Casserole Recipe featured by top US food blogger, Practically Homemade